wafaBelHadjAmmar/planzone-api/samples/obj-c/api-explorer/README.txt

-A simple sample in objective C showing you how to connect to an user Planzone with OAUth and use the Planzone API
+This is a simple sample in objective C showing how to connect to an user Planzone with OAUth and use the Planzone API

 created by Imade LAKHLIFI
 Copyright (c) Planzone 2009